 The maximum number of epochs was set to 300 when specifying the model's training options; an epoch represents a full pass of the training algorithm over the entire training set.
 The gradient threshold was set to a value of one.
 The initial learning rate was set to 0.005, because training takes a long time if the learning rate is too low.
 If the learning rate is too fast, training may produce suboptimal results or diverge.
-The learn rate schedule was set to "piecewise," which means that the software updates the learning rate every epoch by multiplying by a certain factor, with a learn rate drop period of 125 and a drop factor of 0.2.
+The learn rate schedule was set to "piecewise," which means that the software updates the learning rate every epoch by multiplying it by a certain factor, with a learn rate drop period of 125 and a drop factor of 0.2.
 The mini batch size was set to 24, which represents a subset of the training set used to evaluate the gradient of the loss function and update the weights.
 The shuffle was set to every epoch, which means that the training data was shuffled before each training epoch and the validation data was shuffled before each network validation.
 The validation patience was set to 10, indicating the number of times the loss on the validation set can be greater than or equal to the previously smallest loss before network training is terminated.